shedskin/shedskin/README.rst

 Contributors
 ------------

-The following people have contributed to Shed Skin development so far:
+The following people have contributed to Shed Skin development:

 ::